Casali-Dev/fast-next-setup/README.md

 # Fast Next Setup
-Do you hate always installing installing the same things over and over?
+Do you hate always installing and installing and installing the same things over and over?
 Here we have all you need!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).